A shoutout to the RNLI

 The RNLI during the world wars

-With submarines and warships firing on anything that belonged to an enemy nation, its no wonder that rescues went up dramatically during these periods.
-The RNLI would deploy their rescue boats over 1,800 times in the first world war, leading to over 5,000 lives being saved.
-The second world war saw over 6,000 people rescued, many of which were civilians and crews of merchant ships.
+With submarines and warships firing on anything that belonged to an enemy nation, it’s no wonder that rescues went up dramatically during these periods.
+The RNLI would deploy their rescue boats over 1,800 times in the First World War, leading to over 5,000 lives being saved.
+The Second World War saw over 6,000 people rescued, many of which were civilians and crews of merchant ships.

 How big is the RNLI?

 The headquarters of the organization is located in Poole, Dorset in southern England.
 From there it operates 238 lifeboat stations with only around 450 boats.
-Each stations normally has only one boat, with a few stations in the more popular tourist spots having several.
+Each station normally has only one boat, with a few stations in the more popular tourist spots having several.

 How many people does the RNLI save each day?

 Incidents vary, but in 2015 the organization saved an average of 22 people per day.
 This number goes up and down considerably as factors like tourist season play into the figures.
-There are an average of between 15 and 50 calls per day, but again this goes up greatly at various times and many of these incidents are not life threatening.
-The busiest station is located on lifeboat pier on the River Thames in London, this station receives more calls each year than the 50 quietest stations combined.
+There are an average of between 15 and 50 calls per day, but again this goes up greatly at various times and many of these incidents are not life-threatening.
+The busiest station is located on the lifeboat pier on the River Thames in London, this station receives more calls each year than the 50 quietest stations combined.

 How much do people in the RNLI get paid?

-Even though some positions offer a salary which can sometimes be quite high, the vast majority the people who work in the organization do so voluntarily, or are paid an “upkeep” wage per hour.
+Even though some positions offer a salary that can sometimes be quite high, the vast majority of the people who work in the organization do so voluntarily or are paid an “upkeep” wage per hour.
 The hourly rate at the stations that pay it, is normally around £10 an hour, which may not seem too bad, but considering they are literally risking their lives to do this job and are also giving up the time to work on anything else, that £10 an hour is a tiny amount.

 Most of the smaller stations have entire staff who don’t get paid anything at all and apart from the lack of wages, are also expected to attend hours of training and promotional events.